working with stress

 Coffee

-Often we turn towards caffeine to help us to ‘push through’ the day, however by doing this actually means we are dipping further into our already depleted energy reserves.
-Over and above this Caffeine also triggers additional stress chemicals and leads to increased cortisol production and adrenal overdrive.
-Breaking this vicious circle can be really hard, BUT cutting back or even better completely will give you more energy in the longer term.
+Often we feel drawn towards caffeine either first thing in the morning to get ourselves going or mid afternoon to help us ‘push through’ the day.
+What this actually means is that we are forcing our body to dip further into our already depleted energy reserves.
+Over and above this Caffeine also triggers additional stress chemicals which leads to increased cortisol production and adrenal overdrive.
+It can be really hard to break this vicious circle BUT cutting back or even better completely will give you more energy in the longer term.

 Exercise